zenml-io/zenml/docs/book/advanced-guide/stacks-components-flavors.md

                                 ...
 ```

+{% hint style="warning" %}
+When you register a stack, the corresponding artifact- and metadata store gets coupled, which means that these instances can not be use in different pairings.
+This is an intended behaviour to avoid mismatches between the two stores.
+In order get more information about this interaction, please refer to our [our CLI docs](https://apidocs.zenml.io/latest/cli/)..
+{% endhint %}

 Keep in mind that any ZenML repository that you created through `zenml init` already comes with an initial active `default` stack, which features a local artifact store, a local metadata store, and a local orchestrator.
 You can see all of your stacks with the following command:

 ```shell